Alaska Zoo: Maggie (1983–2021), an African elephant

 Maggie, an African elephant, came to the Alaska Zoo in 1983 as a companion for Annabelle.
 Maggie originated in Zimbabwe, Africa, where her herd had been culled – selectively destroyed to reduce numbers – leaving her in need of a home.
 Maggie is also known as having the first elephant treadmill in the world.

-In 2007, Maggie was moved to the PAWS sanctuary in California.
+In 2007, Maggie was moved to the PAWS sanctuary in California, by game show host and animal rights activist Bob Barker.
 She died in August of 2021.

+Grubby, an opossum

+Grubby is an opossum that traveled from somewhere in Washington State to Homer, Alaska in a shipping container and eluded authorities for over a month, delivering a litter of joeys in the process.
+Opossums are considered an invasive species in Alaska.
+In May 2023, a Homer police officer did manage to trap Grubby, and due to the public interest in the matter, she was handed over to the Alaska Zoo to reside in their invasive species collection instead of being euthanized.

 Current species

+A highlight of the species at the zoo include: